Autodesk-Forge/FusionData_Workflows/README.md

 ---

-This repository contains several samples illustrating use of Forge GraphQL API in context of PIM workflow:
+This repository contains several samples illustrating use of Forge GraphQL API in context of Fusion Data workflow:

 1. [Read the Complete Model Hierarchy of a Design](./1.Read%20the%20Complete%20Model%20Hierarchy%20of%20a%20Design)